aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 Using custom conversion options, you can set your preferred quality setting for JPG images, specify how metafiles should be handled, set a compression level for texts, etc.

-This Java code demonstrates an operation in which a PowerPoint is converted to PDF with several custom options:
+This PHP code demonstrates an operation in which a PowerPoint is converted to PDF with several custom options:

 ```php
 // Instantiates a Presentation class that represents a PowerPoint file